-Our estimates, which are based on actual outcomes following passage of similarly punitive animal laws in California and other parts of the country, reliably predict that AB 1634 would increase state reimbursements to local governments by a minimum of \$1 million annually and almost assuredly more.
+Our estimates, which are based on actual outcomes following passage of similarly punitive animal laws in California and other parts of the country, reliably predict that AB 1634 would increase state reimbursements to local governments by \$1 million to \$34 million dollars annually.
 2.